 This includes North Houston, Northeast Houston, and Northwest Houston

 Lents Family Park Splash Pad

-Nestled into Lents Family Park East is a splash pad the kids are sure to love.
-It spouts water from the ground and has sprays the kids can aim and control and pipe tunnels to run through.
+Nestled in Lents Family Park East is a splash pad kids are sure to love.
+It spouts water from the ground and has sprays the kids can aim and control as well as pipe tunnels to run through.
 It's also gated, giving parents reassurance that their kids are safe.

 Shady Lane Park Splash Pad

 With an alligator head emerging from the pad surface and large boulders that spout streams of water, this one-of-a-kind, bayou-themed spray park is sure to thrill the kids.
 There are also multiple play areas, outdoor fitness equipment, and more offered here.

 This splash pad located near Grogan's Mill features plenty of water features that will have your kids loving every moment they spend playing.
 Water sprays up from the ground, as well as out of large pipes and directional sprayers overhead.